Tmateyka/ancPonderosaBeta/README.md

 2. Activate the virtual environment: `conda activate ponderosa`
 3. To set up `phasedibd`, proceed using steps 4-8 above.

-#NEW: environment.yaml now includes all aDNA-related dependencies (networkx, pyyaml, scikit-learn, matplotlib, pandas, etc.) with pinned versions for long-term reproducibility.
-#Added compatibility with both CPU-only and HPC multi-node execution.
-#Ensures smooth installation of Graphviz (optional) and automatic fallback if unavailable.
+# NEW: environment.yaml now includes all aDNA-related dependencies (networkx, pyyaml, scikit-learn, matplotlib, pandas, etc.) with pinned versions for long-term reproducibility.Added compatibility with both CPU-only and HPC multi-node execution.
+Ensures smooth installation of Graphviz (optional) and automatic fallback if unavailable.

 ### Creating a map file